ProjectOrangeBox/orange/README.md

 libraries/User.php
-Static wrapper for the orange user object. no need to focus on in the short term since it’s just a 7 line wrapper
+Static wrapper for the orange user object. no need to focus on in the short term since its just a 7 line wrapper

 libraries/Validate_base.php
-provides the abstract base class for all validations and filters it provides the basic method for length, trim, human, human_plus, strip, is_bol to all it’s children classes
+provides the abstract base class for all validations and filters it provides the basic method for length, trim, human, human_plus, strip, is_bol to all its children classes

 libraries/Validate.php
 The heavy lifter for input validation